stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-The `MemoryProperties` class specifies the memory configuration for the buffer (also detailed in the next chapter).

-Next we allocate the device memory and bind it to the new buffer:
+Then the underlying device memory is allocated and bound to the new buffer:

 ```java
 // Query memory requirements